Origin and History

-In January 1758, 2 battalions of the regiment took part in the invasion of East Prussia.
+In January 1758, the regiment took part in the invasion of East Prussia.
 At the beginning of August, the regiment accompanied the Russian Army in its invasion of Brandenburg.
 On August 25, the regiment took part in the Battle of Zorndorf where it was deployed in Manteuffel's Brigade in the second line of the infantry left wing.
-Around 3:00 p.m., it was sent in support of Browne’s Observation Corps as they resumed their advance towards Dohna's troops.
-About mid November, the regiment took its winter-quarters in Graudentz (present-day Grudziadz) and the surrounding villages as part of Resanov's 2nd Division.
+Around 3:00 p.m., it was sent in support of Browne’s Observation Corps as it resumed its advance towards Dohna's troops.
+About mid-November, the regiment took up its winter-quarters in Graudentz (present-day Grudziadz) and the surrounding villages as part of Resanov's 2nd Division.

 To do: more details for the campaigns from 1760 to 1762